ludvikalkhoury/arduino-esp32-tinzr/README.md

 This repository contains the **TinZr**, an ESP32-C3-based custom board definition for the Arduino IDE.
 It provides a clean, Boards-Manager-installable package so anyone can use your board with one simple URL.

-## Publication Status
+## Publication
 The manuscript describing this work is available at: https://www.sciencedirect.com/science/article/pii/S246806722600101X.
 It is also included in this repository (`TinZr_Manuscript.pdf`).

-The materials in this repository correspond to the submitted version of the work.
+Additionally, all production materials, including printed circuit board (PCB) design files, 3D-printable enclosure models, and component lists are available at: the https://zenodo.org/records/21892119

 If you use this work, please cite:
 > **Alkhoury, L.**, Moore, T., Swissler, P., Hill, N. J., Shah, S. A., & Kam, M. (2026).
 TinZr: A compact wireless ESP32-C3 platform for multi-modal physiological sensor integration and data acquisition.
 HardwareX, e00833.